This post contains affiliate links. If you buy through these links, I may earn a small commission.

 This will make watering the flower beds that will eventually be around the Greenhouse much much easier.

 Notice the new door on the Greenhouse?
-We needed something to keep Ginger out but let the bees in, so once Gman had the frame built, he covered it with chicken wire.
+We needed something to keep Ginger out but let the bees in, so once Graham had the frame built, he covered it with chicken wire.

 Ginger was really enjoying the warmth inside the Greenhouse, but if you think about it, you can probably figure out why we don’t want her in there!